 For daytime cruises, you cannot book a specific tour time.
 The boats are large and can carry hundreds of people so the lines will move reasonably fast.
 During peak days, I would recommend going early to minimize your wait time.
 It wasn’t crowded when we went, so we could have gotten right on when we got to the dock but we decided to wait and be the first people to board the next boat.
 That way we could get the best seat – well, place to stand.
 You really don’t need to worry about where you end up standing though.
 Visibility is limited and you’re going to get wet anyway!

 For Maid of the Mist, you can purchase tickets online in advance but they are not for a specific day or time.
-You can also purchase the Niagara Falls USA Discovery Pass which includes the Maid of the Mist and other attractions on the New York side of the Falls.
+If you are looking for a Maid of the Mist discount and plan on seeing other attractions on the New York side of the Falls, you may want to purchase the Niagara Falls USA Discovery Pass.

 We purchased our tickets at the terminal right before the cruise, but it’s probably a better idea to purchase online in advance to save time.
 For the evening cruises, I would recommend booking as early as possible because tickets are limited and they do sell out.
 You can also save money by buying the Day & Night Cruise package.